Picture This

 - All head pressure will thus be included in the reading on the gauge.

-Allow for Movement
+Allow for Movement of the Water Line

-Water Temperature
+Water Temperature Considerations

 Alternatively, pressure will rise as water temperature increases.
-If a water line installed in the winter is filled with city water at 60 degrees Fahrenheit and the ground temperature is 32 degrees Fahrenheit, the water will cool and the pressure will drop.
+If a water line installed in the winter is filled with city water at 60 degrees Fahrenheit and the ground temperature is 32 degrees Fahrenheit, the water will cool, and the pressure will drop.

 Pressure Versus Make-Up